DongXu-Zhang/llmdeploy/README.md

 vLLM provides a very convenient encapsulation, we can directly pass in the model name or model path, do not have to manually initialize the model and the word classifier.

 You can use vllm_model.py to familiarize yourself with the vLLM engine.
-Run code
+Run the code:
 ```bash
 python vllm_model.py
 ```